mendersoftware/mender-docs/03.Devices/10.Update-Modules/docs.md

 ### The state machine workflow

-Update Modules are modelled after the same execution flow as [state scripts](../../artifacts/state-scripts).
+Update Modules are modeled after the same execution flow as [state scripts](../../artifacts/state-scripts).
 For the development of Update Modules it is important to have a basic understanding of the workflow.

 ![Update Modules state machine](update-modules-state-machine.png)